 With that said, bigger doesn’t necessarily mean better.
 A well-engineered speaker may be smaller yet produce much better results than a larger speaker - but that smaller speaker will likely cost significantly more.
 Check out another article from us for more information on speaker quality in relation to size.

 It is likely that you will start to experience heavy distortion well before speaker damage actually occurs.
-However, once your amplifier starts sending more power than the speaker can take, it will blow out the speaker and damage the components.
+However, once your amplifier starts sending more power than the speaker can take, it will blow out the speaker and damage the components, which - as we explained in our guide - applies to soundbars as well.

 On the other hand, If you are using a low wattage amplifier and turn the volume up all the way, then you are actually sending voltage straight through to the speaker.
 This will quickly burn out the driver and ruin the speaker.
 Many people think this is the speaker being unable to handle the volume, but that’s not true.
 This is actually because the amplifier itself cannot handle the signal it’s trying to send and sends